Skip to main content

 Medical Assisted Treatment for Opioid Dependence (MATOD)

-Medical Assisted Treatment for Opioid Dependence (MATOD) is a medical treatment that involves replacing an illegal opioid, —such as heroin or illegal use of prescription opioids — with a longer acting but less euphoric opioid.
+MATOD is a medical treatment that involves replacing an illegal opioid, such as heroin or illegal use of prescription opioids, with a longer acting but less euphoric opioid.
 Methadone or Buprenorphine are typically used and will be given under supervision.

-Gold Coast Health AODS community clinics offers a community-based alcohol withdrawal program for consumers who are identified as low risk.
+Gold Coast Health’s AODS community clinics offer a community-based alcohol withdrawal program for consumers who are identified as low risk.
 This is an outpatient service that assists consumers who are struggling with their alcohol use to safely withdraw from alcohol while remaining in the community.

 An assessment is completed with an AODS clinician in person prior to being able to complete a community-based alcohol withdrawal (this is to ensure that we can safely support you to withdraw from alcohol as an outpatient).